Charles Perry McCormick: Early life

 Charles Perry McCormick was born on June 9, 1896, in Morelia, Mexico.
 The son of Baptist missionary Reverend Hugh Pendleton McCormick and Anne Pauline McCormick (née Perry), he had two older siblings, Catherine (Katie) and Hugh.
 Following his peripatetic father, he attended primary school in Puerto Rico (where his father founded the University of Puerto Rico); grammar school in Birmingham, Alabama, and Boston, Massachusetts; and high school in Paris, France; Hamilton, Virginia; and Baltimore, Maryland.
 He matriculated to Baltimore's Johns Hopkins University in 1916, but his studies were interrupted by the Great War.

 Naval career

-McCormick enlisted in the United States Navy on April 6, 1917.
+McCormick was enlisted in the United States Navy on April 6, 1917.
 He served aboard the U.S.S.
 W. A. Edwards and the U.S.S.
 Edgar F. Luckenbach.
-He also served as Naval Athletic Director, Fifth Naval District, for nine months.
+He also served as the naval athletic director, Fifth Naval District, for nine months.

 Return to Baltimore

 After his short naval career, McCormick returned to Johns Hopkins in 1919 to complete his education.
-Upon graduation, he went to work full-time for his uncle Willoughby M. McCormick's business, McCormick & Co., where he had already worked summers as a high school and a college student.
+Upon graduation, he went to work full-time for his uncle Willoughby M. McCormick's business, McCormick & Co., where he had already worked summers as a high school and college student.